SKI BOOT BUYING GUIDE

 skibootfittingguide3

 To ensure you get the right fit first time we recommend visiting one of our stores and getting your boots professionally fitted by one of our experts.
-The service is completely free and allows you to get a much more tailored fit for your level and type of skiing.
+Our in-store boot fitting appointments are free with the purchase of ski boots in-store or online within 30 days, or £50 without, and allows you to get a much more tailored fit for your level and type of skiing.

 We will evaluate how well your boots fit and can even spot-stretch them to relieve any points of pressure for ultimate comfort on the mountains.
 We can create custom moulded footbeds to go inside your brand new boots for the perfect fit and superior support, especially if you've experienced issues with your feet previously.
 We can then make specific adjustments to the boot from heat moulding it to replacing the lining, to help get a fully customised fit.